-The area of the Loire Valley is a UNESCO World Heritage area that is comprised of around 800 square kilometers (310 sq mi).
-It is called “the Garden of France” as there is a profusion of fruit farms magnificent vineyards and oceans of artichoke, and asparagus fields, not to mention the spectacular sunflower fields which line the banks of the Loire River.
+The area of Loire Valley is a UNESCO World Heritage area that is comprised of around 800 square kilometres (310 sq mi).
+It is called “the Garden of France” as there is a profusion of fruit farms magnificent vineyards and oceans of artichoke, and asparagus fields, not to mention the spectacular sunflower and Lavender fields which line the banks of the Loire River.

 The enchanting Loire region dazzles with over 300 fairy-tale chateaux, exceptional gardens, medieval villages and towns, and of course extraordinary wines.
 Considered one of THE places to visit in France this region is simply unforgettable.

 Tours is the largest city in the Loire but the capital of the region is Orléans.
 Orleans is perhaps best known as one of the cities visited by Joan of Arc.

 Rife with history Amboise was first settled by the Romans but it wasn’t until 504 that the town was first mentioned as Ambatia.
 It was here that the King of the Franks Clovis met Alaric II the King of the Visigoths to create a treaty.

 In the 11th century, the Count of Anjou took the town from the Count of Blois and built the first castle or stone keep on top of a rock above the river.
 In 1429 Joan of Arc passed through the town on her way to defeat the English at Orleans.

 Over the decades it became the favourite residence of the French Kings and Charles VIII was born and died here.
 It was Charles who brought the castle into the Renaissance era and invited famous artists from Italy to embellish the château.